bazbt3/hyde/archives.md

 ---
 layout: page
 title: Archives
+permalink: /archives/
 ---

-## Archives

 ### An apology:

-Right now I really can't think of a way to display the post archive, other than to ask you to click this [link to their Github folder.](/_posts/)
+Right now I really can't think of a way to display the post archive, other than to ask you to click this [link to their Github folder.]({{site.baseurl}}/_posts/)

 It's a bit clunky.